Moving towards Ouya

 The thing has a Tegra 3 Processor which means it’ll be above 1Ghz in processing power.
 Excellent!
 To top it all off XBMC is one of the official applications which means no need to remember tons of command-line code to get it compiled and working on this unit which I’m totally cool with that too (although int he Ouya demo’s it looks like they were running Eden V11 instead of Frodo V12)

-The other aspect I liked of the Ouya is they “Claim” to be open source.
+The other aspect I liked about the Ouya is they “Claim” to be open source.
 So you can take that with whatever grain of salt you want.
-If it is open underneath android then in essence I can simply inject my emulators onto it to have a reasonable game system on the cheap ($100) which to me is totally cool.
-And there really is some android games that deserve a D-Pad and not use a multi-touch screen like a android tablet.
-So in a sense this will help a lot with ports over to android because it’s putting the port where it belongs which is back onto a gaming system.
+If it is open underneath android then, in essence, I can simply inject my emulators onto it to have a reasonable game system on the cheap ($100) which to me is totally cool.
+And there really is some android games that deserve a D-Pad and not use a multi-touch screen like an android tablet.
+So in a sense, this will help a lot with ports over to android because it’s putting the port where it belongs which is back onto a gaming system.

 I’ve pre-ordered mine so I wait for 3 months.
 Which eh, it’s how long I’ve waited for my Raspberry Pi.
 So it’s not the end of the world.